An illuminating presentation of stocks that are

 - A curret ranking of this year's performance of the entire group of social media stocks

-- A complete survey of the progress of the 23 most important 3-D printing stocks
+- A complete survey of the progress of the 23 most prominent 3-D printing stocks

 From another perspective, there are 29 stocks that have generated an average annual profit of at least 100% — more than doubling in value — every year, for the last five years!
 How can you justify not owning stocks that are consistently growing at an annual rate of at least 100%?

 Although the Market declined by more than 2% in 2015, there are 565 stocks that grew, during the year, by more than 25%.
 There were 229 of those that gained at least 50%, 68 of them at least doubled during the year, by rising more than 100%, 12 of the stocks at least tripled, by adding 200% or more and 5 stocks at least quadrupled in value during the year, by gaining 300+%.
 The two top-performers of 2015 skyrocketed by a factor of more than seven times their value at the beginning of the year!